-TMC 8.30A.070 Additional remedies.
+8.30A.060 Additional remedies.

-- A. At any time after the City initiates a chronic nuisance action, the City may record a Certificate of Complaint with the Pierce County Auditor to be attached to the title of the property.
-A copy of the Certificate of Complaint shall be sent to the property owner. - B. If an owner, or person in the control of the property, if different, fails to comply with this section, the business license may be suspended until compliance is with this chapter is achieved.
-Revocation or suspension of a business license may be appealed as provided in TMC 6B.10.140. - C. Any violation of this chapter is a gross misdemeanor and may be punished by a fine up to \$5000 and up to 364 days in jail, or both. - D. The remedies of this chapter are not exclusive and do not affect any other enforcement actions taken by the City under another section of the Tacoma Municipal Code or state law, or enforcement actions taken by a different jurisdiction.
+- A. At any time after the City initiates a chronic nuisance action, the City may record a Certificate of Complaint with the Pierce County Auditor, to be attached to the title of the property.
+A copy of the Certificate of Complaint shall be sent to the property owner. - B. If an owner or person in the control of the property, if different, fails to comply with this section, the business license may be suspended until compliance with this chapter is achieved.
+Revocation or suspension of a business license may be appealed as provided in TMC 6B.10.140. - C. Any violation of this chapter is a gross misdemeanor and may be punished by a fine up to \$5,000 and up to 364 days in jail, or both. - D. The remedies of this chapter are not exclusive and do not affect any other enforcement actions taken by the City under another section of the TMC or state law, or enforcement actions taken by a different jurisdiction.

-TMC 8.30A.080 Appeals to the Hearing Examiner.
+8.30A.070 Appeals to the Hearing Examiner.

-A. A person to whom a Notice of Violation has been issued may request a hearing before the Hearing Examiner to appeal the Director's determination of the property as a chronic nuisance property within ten (10) calendar days of the issuance of the notice of violation.
-The request for hearing shall be in writing and shall be filed with the Office of the Hearing Examiner with a copy served on the Director who issued the original Notice of Violation.

-- B. The appeal hearing shall be conducted in accordance with TMC Chapter 1.23 and the Hearing Examiner's Rules of Procedure.
-The City shall have the burden of proof to establish, by a preponderance of the evidence, that the property is a chronic nuisance property and that the proposed corrective action is reasonable. - C. The Hearing Examiner shall determine whether the City has established by a preponderance of the evidence that the property is a chronic nuisance property and that the proposed corrective action is reasonable.
-The Hearing Examiner shall affirm, modify, or vacate the Director's decisions regarding the alleged violation and the proposed correction agreement.
+- A. A person to whom a notice of violation has been issued may request a hearing before the Hearing Examiner to appeal the Director's determination of the property as a chronic nuisance property within ten calendar days of the issuance of the notice of violation.
+The request for hearing shall be in writing and shall be filed with the Office of the Hearing Examiner, with a copy served on the Director who issued the original notice of violation. - B. The appeal hearing shall be conducted in accordance with TMC 1.23 and the Hearing Examiner's Rules of Procedure for Hearings.
+The City shall have the burden of proof to establish by a preponderance of the evidence that the property is a chronic nuisance property and that the proposed corrective action is reasonable. - C. The Hearing Examiner shall determine whether the City has established by a preponderance of the evidence that the property is a chronic nuisance property and that the proposed corrective action is reasonable.
+The Hearing Examiner shall affirm, modify, or vacate the Director's decision regarding the alleged violation and the proposed correction agreement.

-TMC 8.30A.090 Successive owners liable.
+8.30A.080 Successive owners liable.

-Every successive owner of property, or person in control, who neglects to abate a continuing chronic nuisance upon, or in the use of such property caused by a former owner, is liable therefor in the same manner as the one who first created it.
+Every successive owner of property, or person in control, who neglects to abate a continuing chronic nuisance upon, or in the use of, such property caused by a former owner, is liable therefor in the same manner as the one who first created it.

-TMC 8.30A.100 Joint and several liability.
+8.30A.090 Joint and several liability.